pryv/dev-site/source/guides/webhooks.md

 ### Deletion of the original access

-In case the app access that has created the webhook is deleted, it does not alter the webhook.
+In case the access that has created the webhook is deleted, it does not alter the webhook.
 It can still be modified using a personal access.

 ## Endpoint setup